 Category design is a business strategy that points your entire company in a new direction.
 Like any type of organizational change, this shift isn’t going to happen if the people enacting the change aren’t on board.

 You may already know that category designers use lightning strikes to tell the outside world about this new course.
 But customers, investors, competitors, and partners won’t pay attention unless do something bold.
 A slow drip of communication won’t jolt people into thinking differently about you.

 The same is true for your employees.

-Think about an internal category design launch as a lightning strike that’s designed to get your team excited, supportive, and engaged in your category design efforts (for more on this, read 5 Ways to Get Your Whole Company Involved in Category Design).
+That’s why you need to think about an internal category design launch as a lightning strike – one that’s designed to get your team excited, supportive, and engaged in your category design efforts.
+(For more on this, read 5 Ways to Get Your Whole Company Involved in Category Design).

 3 Things You Need To Accomplish with An Internal Category Launch

 Just like a good marketing campaign, a successful internal category launch will get your team thinking differently about your company.
 Here are three things your internal category launch needs to do for your team.